 Upon acceptance, a student's law school record will be evaluated.
-A Santa Clara required or elective course is satisfactorily completed if the student has received a grade of C or above for a course with similar content and unit value.
-To meet residency requirements, transfer students from ABA-approved schools must complete 56 semester units at Santa Clara Law.
-Transfer students from CBA-approved schools must complete 58 units at Santa Clara Law.
-Eighty-six units are required for graduation.
+A Santa Clara required or elective course is satisfactorily completed if the student has received a grade of C or above for a

 Transfer students may receive UP credit for course work completed at their home school as long as they have taken an UP-eligible class and received a C+ or higher as an upper-division student.
 Students may not receive UP credit for a course, even if it is categorized as UP-eligible, if it was taken as part of the first-year curriculum at the school from which they transferred.